Bright Eyed Brown

 The pupa is green with yellowish patches and black spots.
 Its length is about 1.5 cms.
 It is suspended head down by a cremaster from the foodplant or a nearby object.

-The eggs are pale green and spherical with a diameter of about 0.7 mm.
-They are laid in groups of one to three on the undersides of lower leaves of a foodplant.
+The eggs are yellowish green, with a diameter of about 0.8 mm.
+Each egg is covered in about 40 columns of about 40 of shallow microscopic pits.
+The eggs are laid in groups of one to three on the undersides of lower leaves of a foodplant.

 The species is found as several races :